-- Guidebook providing a primer on the importance of collecting sex disaggregated data, guidelines on how to collect sex disaggregated data and sample questions and categories for which sex disaggregated data should be collected. - Use this tool to understand internally within your organization on how to start collecting sex disaggregated data. - Use this tool to discuss with external stakeholders key indicators that they can help with data collection on.

-SEX DISAGGREGATED DATA ANALYSIS GUIDE

-- Guidebook providing a primer on how to appropriately analyse sex disaggregated data to derive gender insights. - Use this tool to internally within your organization to do gender analysis and share insights with key teams and also externally with key stakeholders such as funders, suppliers, etc.
+Best practices and indicators for data collection

 This sex disaggregated data collection guide provides details and videos on the need to collect sex disaggregated data as an important step towards serving women smallholders better and increasing their agency.
 The guide also provides tips on how to collect data while avoiding gender biases as much as possible.
 The guide provides a sample of categories and indicators that organizations should consider while collecting sex disaggregated data to ensure that the data exhaustively represents the different realities faced by men and women smallholders.

-The sample indicators are primarily external focussed, however the data collected can be used to inform internal strategic and business analysis.
+The sample indicators are primarily external focused, however the data collected can be used to inform internal strategic and business analysis.

-Directions to use the sex disaggregated data collection guide:
+Directions to use the case study compendium:

 - 1. If your organization is new to the concept of collecting sex disaggregated data it is recommended you start with the linked resources and videos to understand the importance of collecting sex disaggregated data. - 2.
 Go through the tips on data collection to ensure that at each step of data collection any unintentional gender bias is avoided or at least acknowledged. - 3.
 Use the sample questions in the categories given to further build out questions to enable data collection.
-Attempt to collect data across various indicators to ensure realities and needs of women and men smallholders are accurately represented. - 4.
-Use various channels such as internal company reports, surveys, focus group discussions, interviews (in-person, telephonic, SMS based) to collect a wide range of data. - 5.
-Collect the data in a centralised excel sheet and ensure that it can only be edited by those collecting data to avoid any data issues. - At the end of the tool we have provided a glossary of some commonly used terms which will aid in better understanding of some of the indicators.
+Attempt to collect data across various indicators to ensure realities and needs of women and men smallholders are accurately represented. - Use various channels such as internal company reports, surveys, focus group discussions, interviews (in-person, telephonic, SMS based) to collect a wide range of data - 5.
+Collect the data in a centralized excel sheet and ensure that it can only be edited by those collecting data to avoid any data issues. - 6.
+At the end of the tool we have provided a glossary of some commonly used terms